sparky-vision/mycroft-precise-tips/README.md

 I have recently become enamored with an open-source virtual assistant project, name of Mycroft.
 One of the advantages of this system, besides its focus on privacy and security, is that you can train your own wake word, as well as perform various other customizations.
 However, the documentation for precise was, I thought, slightly lacking, and so that motivated me, once I figured out the process, to write it down, so that others may have a guide to help them.
+This guide assumes you want to use the Picroft

 First, it's important to know that while the process isn't particularly difficult, but it is a little time-consuming.
 You'll want to set aside some time to make your recordings in a quiet place.
 Further, this guide will assume a level of familiarity with basic Linux / Unix / *nix commands, some familiarity with using a command line, and knowledge of how to use a computer.
 None of this gets programmer-y or difficult, but some people see a command line and head for the hills.
 Embrace it, it's fun.